sproutcore/guides/source/using_handlebars.md

 My new car is {{color}}.
 </html>

-This will look up and print the TemplateView's +color+ property.
+This will look up and print the TemplateView's `color` property.
 For example, if your view looks like this:

 <javascript>
 App.CarView = SC.View.extend({